gkoukis/CODECO-ATHENA_RC-EdgeNet/demo/README.md

 > *``ping-me-example.yaml``*

-In the *ping-me-example* EdgeNet selects some nodes from specific geographic locations as we defined with a selector in the ``.yaml`` file which ping a server or ip address.
+In the *ping-me-example* EdgeNet again leverages its location-based node selection, as defined by the selector in the ``.yaml`` file and selects nodes to ping a server or ip address.
 We can observe the log output of the pods pinging a server or ip address and the delay.
 If we have access to the server or ip address we can also observe through traffic control (e.g. [``tcpdump``](https://www.tcpdump.org/index.html#latest-releases) the received pings from all over the globe.
 This example highlights the possible use of EdgeNet as a benchmarking tool for the CODECO usecases i.e. setting up clients (around the globe) to test the provided services.

 ## General commands